 Second, LTIPs encourage focusing on long-term profits.
 Short-term profits are great, yes, but they usually come at a cost.
 Oftentimes, they come at the expense of customer relationships and are unsustainable.
 LTIPs align your company’s interests with the interests of your employees over a long period of time.
 They’re not just trying to hit targets for this year, they’re trying to move the company forward while hitting targets that help the company sustain its growth over the next couple of years.

-There are essentially four different LTIP designs.
+There are essentially four different types of long term incentive plans.

 - Appreciation-based means that the value of the employee’s award depends on how much the company’s value increases over time.
 These are common options or stock appreciation rights.